MykolaPinchuk/kpg_s5e5_kilo_poc2/kaggle_context.md

 Evaluation Metric
 Submissions are evaluated on the Root Mean Squared Logarithmic Error (RMSLE).
 This metric is useful for regression tasks where the target has a wide range of values and penalizes underprediction more heavily than overprediction.

 For data, look into data subfolder.
+Never go outside of this repo!
 Use subsample files except for generating final predictions for submission.